Be part of your family’s milestones: Tips for OFW parents

 OFWs can apply for an auto loan online.
 Antonio Peña, Auto Loan Business Head at BDO, said: “Those working abroad who would like to get an auto loan can send in their applications from anywhere they are in the world.”
 After submitting your application form, Peña said that an account officer will immediately contact you through email and guide you through the process.

 Peña also suggested that OFWs use BDO’s Auto Finder, a tool that can help you compare vehicles according to price, brand, or model.
 He said: “They will find details of vehicle specifications along with the prices for each available variant.
 This is helpful to everyone who wants to check the models available in the market, so they can narrow down their choices and eventually choose the vehicle that is right for their taste and lifestyle.”– Rappler.com

 *Based on Saudi Riyal to Philippine Peso exchange rate on March 30, 2016.

 Drive your family to more opportunities with BDO Auto Loan.
-Online applications received from May 1-31, and are subsequently approved and booked will receive free gas or BDO Rewards Points up to P10,000.
-You can also use the Loan Calculator, which estimates the right loan package for you, and the Auto Finder which compares different car models you might be interested in.
-Visit the BDO website now!
+You can use the Loan Calculator, which estimates the right loan package for you, and the Auto Finder which compares different car models you might be interested in.
+Click or tap here for more details.